Welcome to Paprika Recipe Manager!

 Paprika's built in web browser lets you easily search the internet for your favorite recipes and save recipes from many different websites.

-Using the browser
+Using the Browser

 1. Use the web browser to browse to a recipe you would like to save.
+It's best if the recipe is visible on the page or Paprika may not be to find it.

 4. If Paprika cannot figure out how to clip the recipe, it will display an error message.
 You can then use the manual clipboard tools (described next) to clip the recipe manually.